Tips for creating healthy eating patterns

 There's growing evidence that there's a close connection between healthy eating patterns and positive health outcomes.
 In fact, healthy eating is closely tied to specific health outcomes like these:

-- Strong evidence shows that healthy eating patterns are connected to a reduced risk for cardiovascular disease.1
+- Strong evidence shows a connection between healthy eating patterns and a reduced risk for cardiovascular disease.1

 - Moderate evidence shows that healthy eating patterns are associated with a reduced risk of type 2 diabetes, certain types of cancers (such as colorectal and postmenopausal breast cancers) and obesity.